Can You Get a Cash-Out Refinance on an Investment Property?

 You will need to show cash “reserves” (not including cash from the refinance) to qualify.

-If you own 1-4 financed properties, you will need cash in reserve of 2% of all loan balances.
+If you own up to four financed properties, you will need cash in reserve of 2% of all loan balances.
 Your primary home and the property you’re refinancing don’t count, so this may not apply if you just own the home you live in and one rental.

-As an example, someone with five rental properties with $200,000 loan balances each would have $1,000,000 in outstanding loans.
-They would need 4% of this amount, or $40,000 in reserve to qualify for the new cash-out refinance.
+Take someone with five rental properties with $200,000 loan balances each.
+That’s a total of $1 million in outstanding loans.
+They would need 4% of this amount, or $40,000 in reserves, to qualify for the new cash-out refinance.

-For example, a 720 credit score borrower would pay 4.125 points above standard pricing for a 75% LTV rental property cash out loan.
-On a $200,000 loan, this would require an extra $8,250 in fees or a rate that’s about 1.5-2.5% higher than standard market rates.
+For example, a 720 credit score borrower would pay 4.125 points above standard pricing for a 75% LTV rental property with a cash-out loan.
+On a $200,000 loan, this would require an extra $8,250 in fees or an interest rate that’s about 1.5-2.5% higher than standard market rates.

-Most lenders can’t raise your rate enough to cover these costs.
-You must pay them out of pocket or wrap them into the loan.
+Most lenders can’t raise your mortgage rate enough to cover these costs.
+You must pay them out of pocket or roll them into the loan.

-With conventional investment property pricing, it’s a good thing Fannie Mae and Freddie Mac aren’t the only option.
+With conventional investment property pricing, it’s a good thing Fannie Mae and Freddie Mac aren’t the only options.
 You may find better rates and terms with other programs.

 Bank loan: Talk to your local credit union or bank.
 They may have their own cash-out programs for customers, and rates may be lower.